pavankumar2004/pavankumar2004/README.md

 # Hi, I'm Pavan Kumar S G

 ### About Me
-- I'm a passionate **Software Developer** specializing in **Blockchain, Game, Website and Software Development**.
+- I'm a passionate **Software Developer** specializing in **Blockchain and Software Development**.
 Currently, I'm pursuing an Integrated M.S. in **Theoretical Computer Science**.
 I love building projects.
 - I'm also a freelancer who built multiple projects for clients all around the world.
 - I'm exploring the space of web3 and ai agents(MCP) now.
 ---